I'm appalled at the way Americans have forgotten the meaning of Thanksgiving.

 Of course, crisis or not, one day a year is never enough to thank God for all the blessings in our lives.
 But even that modest proclamation seems to have been forgotten – or intentionally sanitized from all our secular cultural institutions.

-This week, America is in crisis again.
-We are besieged by an army of well-funded and motivated terrorists who seek to destroy us.
-A non-Judeo-Christian worldview is at war with Americans, Christians, Jews, and Western civilization.
+This year, America is in crisis again.
+Despite a promising election result earlier this month, a non-Judeo-Christian worldview is at war with Americans, Christians, Jews, Western civilization and, ultimately, God Himself.
 In times past, those who came before us got down on their knees to pray for divine intervention.
 Moses did it.
 Joshua did it.
 David did it.
 Jesus Himself did it.
 Washington did it.
 Lee did it.
 Patton did it.

 Yes, Thanksgiving is a time of celebration – a time to thank God for the bounty He has provided so generously to us.
 But it's always a good time to pray – to pray for victory, to pray for safety, to pray for health, to pray for your country.